Skip to main content

 3. Select the "OR" logical operator (Fig. 3).

-If you do not specify the filter condition for a dynamic queue, the queue elements will not be displayed on the agent desktop.
+Make sure to specify the filter condition for a dynamic queue to ensure the queue elements are displayed in the Agent Inbox.

-10. To form a list of agents to process objects from the queue, go to the Team tab.
-Click the New button and select the required employees.
-The selected contacts can process the content of the queue from the agent desktop.
+10. Go to the Team tab to form a list of agents who process objects from the queue.
+Click btn_new.png → select the required employees.
+The selected contacts can process the content of the queue from the Agent Inbox.

-Only those agents who have the Active checkbox selected on the Team tab can process the queues.
-By default, this checkbox is selected for all contacts on the detail.
+Only those agents whose status is Active on the Team tab can process the queues.
+Out of the box, this parameter is true for all contacts on the detail.
 You can clear the checkbox for certain agents.
-In this case, the queue elements of the queue will not be displayed on the agent desktop for these agents.
+In this case, the queue elements of the queue will not be displayed in the Agent Inbox for these agents.

 1. Save and close the page.

-To view the content of the queue, select the Fill queues action from the action menu of the Queues section.
-Open the queue record.
-All applications in the current queue will be displayed on the Queue population detail (Fig. 4).
-The data is available in read-only mode.
+To view the content of the queue, select the Fill queues action from the action menu of the Queues section and open the queue record.
+All cases in the current queue will be displayed on the Queue population detail (Fig. 4).
+Data is available in read-only mode.

 Fig. 4 Dynamic queue page